Personalized Collaborative Learning with Affinity-Based Variance Reduction: Conclusion and future directions

 \section{Conclusion and future directions}

 \PCL affirms that collaboration among arbitrarily heterogeneous agents can yield fully personalized solutions with adaptive affinity-based speedup, opening new avenues for harmonizing personalization and collaboration in multi-agent learning.
-We advocate for future endeavors in \begin{enumerate*}[label=(\roman*)] \item trade-offs between collaboration benefit and communication sophistication such as cost, privacy, and security; \item lower bounds on information exchange to achieve collaborative speedup; \item other stochastic optimization problems; and \item other affinity structures such as sparsity, correlation, and low-rankness. \end{enumerate*}
+We advocate for future endeavors in the following topics: \begin{enumerate*}[label=(\roman*)] \item \re{personalized feature embeddings}; \item trade-offs between collaboration benefit and communication sophistication such as cost, privacy, and security; \item lower bounds on information exchange to achieve collaborative speedup; \item \re{nonlinear systems, regret minimization,} and stochastic optimization problems; and \item other affinity structures such as sparsity, correlation, and low-rankness. \end{enumerate*}